fluxninja/aperture/docs/content/get-started/installation/agent/bare_metal.md

 </Tabs>

-You should then point Aperture Agent at etcd and Prometheus deployed by the Aperture Controller, by editing `/etc/aperture/aperture-agent/config/aperture-agent.yaml`.
+You should then point Aperture Agent at etcd and Prometheus deployed by the Aperture Controller, by editing the configuration file at `/etc/aperture/aperture-agent/config/aperture-agent.yaml`.

-All the config parameters for the Aperture Agent are available [here](/reference/configuration/agent.md).
+All the configuration parameters for the Aperture Agent are available [here](/reference/configuration/agent.md).

 :::info

-The default config disables the FluxNinja ARC Extension for the Aperture Agent.
+The default configuration disables the FluxNinja ARC Extension for the Aperture Agent.
 If you want to keep it enabled, add parameters provided [here](/arc/extension.md#configuration).

 :::

-After installing, you should enable the `aperture-agent` systemd service, and make it start after system boot:
+After installing, you should enable the `aperture-agent` `systemd` service, and make it start after system boot:

 ```bash